Coding Agent Skills

 Contributing

-The plugin is open source.
+The skills are open source.
 You can contribute by:

 - Fixing tool names, parameters, or descriptions